 as suggested by Ballesteros et al \cite{ref32}.
 The crossing temperatures obtained from both the methods differ by less than $1\%$.
-This indicates that there is no spin glass phase between COP and fluid phase in the studied disorder strengths for $2D$ CG.
-Similar conclusions were drawn in $3D$ CG work of Goethe et al \cite{ref6}.\\ Next we analyze the finite size scaling behavior of $\chi_{AFM}$ near the critical temperature $T_{c}$.
+This indicates that there is no spin glass phase between COP and fluid phase in the studied disorder strengths for two-dimensional CG.
+Similar conclusions were drawn in three-dimensional CG work of Goethe et al \cite{ref6}.

+Next, we analyze the finite size scaling behaviour of $\chi_{AFM}$ near the critical temperature $T_{c}$.
 From the standard finite size scaling relation we know \cite{ref33}

 The exponent $\gamma/\nu$ is extracted by plotting a least-squares straight-line fit of $\chi^{*}_{AFM}$ versus $L$ in the log-log plot where $\chi^{*}_{AFM}$ is the peak value of $\chi_{AFM}$ at the respective system sizes.
 The value of $\gamma/\nu$ at different disorders is summarized in Table \ref{T1}.
-With the estimate of $T_{c}$ and $\gamma/\nu$, $\chi_{AFM}$ was scaled using eq.~\ref{Xeq} as shown in Fig.~\ref{Fig3} for $W=0.0$, $W=0.075$ and $W=0.15$ (figure not shown).
+With the estimate of $T_{c}$ and $\gamma/\nu$, $\chi_{AFM}$ was scaled using eq.(\ref{Xeq}) as shown in Fig.~\ref{Fig3} for $W=0.0$, $W=0.075$ and $W=0.15$ (figure not shown).
 We could not calculate the correlation length exponent $\nu$ directly so the value which provided the best fit was used.
 We have also scaled the data of staggered magnetization at different disorders using the scaling relation \cite{ref33}

 and the scaled data for $W=0.0$, $W=0.075$ are shown in Fig.~\ref{Fig3} ($W=0.15$ not shown).
-The value of the critical exponents at different disorders are summarized in Table \ref{T1}.
-Numerical simulation at $W=0$ for finite temperature in $2D$ CG system \cite{ref13} have claimed to obtain the values of the critical exponent consistent with those of the Ising model with short-range interactions.
+The value of the critical exponents at different disorders is summarized in Table \ref{T1}.
+Numerical simulation at $W=0$ for finite temperature in two-dimensional CG system \cite{ref13} has claimed to obtain the values of the critical exponent consistent with those of the Ising model with short-range interactions.
 Our estimated values of critical exponents at $W=0$, are close to the $2D$ Ising model exponents as well.